Suneel5/SR-databases/README.md

 ## Data Extraction and Storage
 The script get_data_save.py is used to extract post information (title, tag, description, comments, replies) and save it to a database.<b>
-To create database from  Scratch , Run the command:
+To create database from  Scratch ,follow these steps:

+1. Open a terminal in the required folder (subreddit1 or subreddit2).

+2. Run the command:
 ```bash
 python get_data_save.py
 ```